adamritter/HVM3/README.md

 ```

 Note that `run-c` will also generate a standalone `.main.c` file, which you
-compile and run independently.
+can compile and run independently.
 See examples on the [book/](book/) directory.

 Performance
 -----------